 Technology has done wonders for wedding planning, from seamless budget tracking to super-easy ways to share inspiration with your vendors.
 But not everything is better when technology is involved.
-Is it ever okay to send a wedding thank-you email instead of heading to the post office?
+For example, is it ever okay to send a wedding thank-you email instead of heading to the post office?
 Here’s what our experts have to say.

 Start Writing Early